AyushSinha29/Skin_Tone_Classifier/README.md

 Module 1:
 This module detects the face in the input image and saves the facial portion as  file in the same working directory.

+Module 1.a:
+This functions in the similar way as Module 1 with the additional feature of capturing real time photos for processing.

 Module 2:
 This module uses Face.jpg (from module 1) and detects only the skin area in the image and saves that as detectedImage.png in the working directory.